 - A fraction can have multiple representations and interpretations; For example, 3/4 can be represented as a fraction, a decimal, or a percentage.
 Three-fourths can also be interpreted as a part-whole relationship, a measure, a ratio, a quotient, or an operator.
 Navigating between these different representations and interpretations can be confusing and problematic for students.

 - When a student’s knowledge of fractions rests solely on memorized procedures, their foundation for making sense of solutions when operating with fractions is fragile.
 Tricks such as “yours is not to wonder why, just invert and multiply” or “keep, change, flip,” may produce quick results but often result in errors when students forget steps to procedures they do not own.
-By intentionally focusing on building conceptual understanding first, student use fractional reasoning and number sense to decide whether a solution is reasonable.
+By intentionally focusing on building conceptual understanding first, students use fractional reasoning and number sense to decide whether a solution is reasonable.

 - One of the biggest barriers to understanding fractions is when students think about fractions as two whole numbers stacked on top of each other instead of as distinct quantities.
 Examples of students using inappropriate whole-number reasoning are when they add or subtract across numerators and denominators or when they order fractions by focusing solely on the denominator (such as ½, 1/3, 1/4).
 These kinds of mistakes are not careless errors, but indications of students trying to use what they know about whole numbers to understand fractions.
 These student misconceptions do not have to be inevitable.
 Number Talks can be an important vehicle for helping students to make sense of fractions.